Unity-Technologies/usd-unity-sdk/README.md

  * Skeletal Animation via UsdSkel
  * Scene Instancing
  * Point Instancing
- * Integration with C# Job System
  * High and Low Level Access to USD API via C#

+## Importing USD Files

+To import a USD file into Unity, use the USD context menu, and select one of the 'Import as ...' options as required Supported USD file formats are:
+ * .USD
+ * .USDA
+ * .USDC
+ * .USDZ

 ## Importing Materials

 To import materials from USD, firstly import the USD file using the USD menu.
-Then, to get the materials to render in the scene, change the Import Settings > Materials in the Inspector to 'Import Preview Surface'.
-Finally reimport the USD file.
+Then, to get the materials to render in the scene, change the 'Import Settings' > 'Materials' in the Inspector to 'Import Preview Surface'.
+Finally re-import the USD file.
+You can furthermore import all texture files by changing the 'Import Settings' > 'Payload Policy' in the Inspector to 'Load All' and re-import the USD file.

+If upon initial import nothing is visible, try re-importing the USD file with the above 'Import Settings'

 ## Streaming Playback via Timeline

 After importing a USD file with either skeletal or point cache animation, open the Timeline window.

-Select the root of the USD file.
+1. Select the root of the USD file.

-Create a playable director by clicking the "Create" button in the Timeline window.
+2. Create a playable director by clicking the "Create" button in the Timeline window.
-Next, drag the root USD file into the Timeline to create a track for this object.
+3. Next, drag the root USD file into the Timeline to create a track for this object.
-Finally, drag the USD file once more to add a USD clip to the track for plaback.
+4. Finally, drag the USD file once more to add a USD clip to the track for plaback.
-Scrubbing through time will now update the USD scene by streaming dat from USD.
+5. Scrubbing through time will now update the USD scene by streaming data from USD.

 Timeline playback is multi-threaded using the C# Job System.

 ## Variants, Models, & Payloads

 Access to variant selection, model details, and payload state are all accessible via the inspector on the game object at which these features were authored.

 Note that Payloads *are not loaded by default*.
 USD files using Payloads must be reloaded after changing the Payload Policy in the Inspector to 'Load All' for them to appear in the Scene.
+If imported USD file is not visible, try re-importing with the 'Load All' Paylaod Policy

 ## Exporting USD files

 USD files can be created by exporting GameObjects selected in the Hierarchy using the USD context menu options, or using the Recorder.
+Supported USD file formats are:
+ * .USD
+ * .USDA
+ * .USDC
+ * .USDZ

 ### Exporting via Recorder